Avoid Foot Flaws

-Plantar warts are viral infections that develop callused growths on the soles of the feet.
+Plantar warts are viral infections that cause callused growths on the soles of the feet.
 Contagious, they're often spread via public pools and showers.
 They are often painful and appear as round, isolated growths or spread in a geographic pattern (mosaic plantar wart).
 Though they are harmless, physicians recommend treatment of plantar warts.
 Topical salicylic acid may help, while burning, freezing, laser therapy, and surgical removal are more aggressive and sometimes necessary options.

-A fungal infection that can cause peeling, redness, itching, burning, and sometimes blisters and sores, athlete's foot is mildly contagious, passed by direct contact, or by walking barefoot in areas such as spas, locker rooms, and pools.
+A fungal infection that can cause peeling, redness, itching, burning, and sometimes blisters and sores, athlete's foot is mildly contagious, and passed by direct contact or by walking barefoot in areas such as spas, locker rooms, and pools.
 The fungi then grow in damp, moist areas such as in shoes, especially ones without air circulation.
 Treatment of athlete's foot includes topical antifungal lotions or oral medications for more severe cases.
 It may be possible to prevent athlete's foot by alternating two to three different pairs of shoes to let them air out for a couple of days, as well as wearing breathable socks and shoes.

-When muscles controlling the toes get out of balance, they can cause painful toe contractures of the joints.
+When muscles controlling the toes get out of balance, they can cause painful toe contractures.
 While some people are prone to hammertoes because of underlying abnormal foot function, other causes include ill-fitting footwear.
 A hammertoe typically causes the middle joint of the toe to bend downward, with the toe appearing raised near the foot.
 Properly fitting shoes with a wider toe box, custom orthotic shoe inserts, periodic associated callus trimming, and surgery may offer relief.